snipara-companion

 create-snipara | One-command Context + Memory onboarding, auth, config, and companion helpers | Use when guided setup is wanted |

-snipara-companion | Default local helper CLI and hook-oriented automation | Installed by create-snipara |
+snipara-companion | Git-style local continuity CLI: status, brief, timeline, phase commits, handoffs, resume, and workflow modes | Installed by create-snipara |

-snipara-orchestrator | Production validation, proofs, drift detection, orchestration | No |
+snipara-orchestrator | Production validation, proofs, drift detection, htasks, orchestration | No |

 snipara-openclaw-hooks | OpenClaw-specific automation | Only for OpenClaw |